Boeing, Airbus face new threat: low jet sales

 The need for fuel savings may not be as great two to four years from now when the planes are delivered and payment is due, Hamlin says.

-So far this year, airline cancellations are holding steady at about 9 percent of orders, in line with the average since 2000, according to Boeing and Airbus numbers.
-Cancellations spiked to 28 percent in 2009 during the financial crisis.
+So far this year, airline cancellations are holding steady at about nine percent of orders, in line with the average since 2000, according to Boeing and Airbus numbers.
+Cancellations spiked to 28 Percent in 2009, during the financial crisis.

-Barger at JetBlue said it has the flexibility to defer deliveries if the unexpected happens, such as a spike in fuel prices.

 For Emirates, the prospect of some failed airlines in Asia or elsewhere only enhances its outlook.
 With a fleet of A380 and big Boeing 777s, Antinori said Emirates can afford to take 50 seats on an aircraft and “play the game” with low-cost carriers in India and elsewhere because the costs per seat on a big plane are so low.